Arthur Miller's Death of a Salesman

 About This Event

-Arthur Miller’s Death of a Salesman at the Winter Garden Theatre brings together Ben Ahlers, Christopher Abbott, Laurie Metcalf and Nathan Lane in a cast drawn from Broadway and screen.
-Abbott’s Tony-nominated turn as Biff, Ahlers’ focus on grounded detail, Metcalf’s Steppenwolf-shaped plainspoken logic and Lane’s economy of timing point to a production grounded in close character work and disciplined restraint.
+Arthur Miller’s Death of a Salesman at the Winter Garden Theatre brings together Ben Ahlers with Christopher Abbott, Laurie Metcalf and Nathan Lane, a cast that moves between New York theater and prestige television.
+Their combined backgrounds — Abbott’s Tony‑nominated return to Miller, Metcalf’s Steppenwolf‑shaped ensemble work, Lane’s long Broadway career and Ahlers’s restrained screen‑to‑stage approach — steer the production toward close character work and ensemble craft.

 About the Artists